 - If you receive information from us that is not of interest to you, you can easily unsubscribe by clicking on the link in the email.
 We will remove your details from our email list and will not send you information until or unless you ask us to do so.

-- We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law.
+- We will not sell, distribute, or lease educators’ personal information to third parties unless we have their permission or are required by law.
+We will never sell, distribute or lease student information.

 Data subject rights

-As someone we hold data about, you are a Crick Software “Data Subject”.
+As someone we hold data about, you are a Crick Software “Data Subject.”
 You have the right to object about the processing of data and the right to be forgotten.
-You can do this by accessing the data that we hold about you under the GDPR legislation.
+You can do this by accessing the data that we hold about you under the EU GDPR and UK GDPR legislation.
 This is a Subject Access Request.

 Subject Access Request (SAR)